 Instead of buying a more expensive laptop, a faster internet connection, or more GPUs, you can just provision dev environments for your specific needs.

-One time this summer, I found myself coding on my Chromebook with only an LTE connection.
+Last summer, I found myself coding on my Chromebook with only an LTE connection.
 However, I could still access my remote development environment exactly as I would from my PC back at home.

 While that in particular is an odd use case, having a low-powered device and slow network did not hold me back in any meaningful way, since all of the processing power was handled remotely.
 All that is needed is a modern web browser and a stable connection.
 Switching devices is easier than ever, since there’s no need to reconfigure anything.